Dono7/Unlighter/README.md

 If you encounter any problem, first of all, make sure you have the latest version.
 You can easily update the app from the Update tab.

 If you are already up to date, then please [open an issue](https://github.com/Dono7/Unlighter/issues) on the Github section, if you want to report a bug.
 Provide as many details as you can, including the app version (displayed when the app starts or in the About tab of the app).

+## Sponsor and support

+For users and developers : Unlighter will soon be accepting donations via the Open Collective platform for those who want to support us.

+For compagnies : Please feel free to contact us at contact@unlighter.app if you want to become a Sponsor.

 ---